DmitriyEshenko/accel-ppp-docs/ipoe.rst

 **shared=0|1**
     By default is active ``shared=1``

     Specifies where interface is shared by multiple users.
 If used vlan-per-user need turn this to 0.
-Also may be define per-interface.
+Also may defined per-interface.

 **unit-cache=n**
     By default is disabled: ``unit-cache=0``